evanmcneely/enlighten.nvim/README.md

 - Powered by OpenAI's `gpt-4o`.
 - Generate code from a prompt.
 - Edit selected code in place without leaving the buffer.
-- Highlight differences in generated or edit code.
+- Highlight differences in generated or edited code.
 - Conversational chat without leaving Neovim.

-### 📖 Philosophy

-AI code autocompletion is an incredible technical achievement.
-However, I fear it has turned us into tab-completion machines - waiting for the next completion, accepting, correcting, and repeating.
-AI should be a tool used deliberately, when needed, to extend our knowledge and ability to solve problems and overcome blocks.
-Enlighten is such a tool.
-Write your own code and use the AI integration when needed.
-Then set it aside and continue on your way.

 ### 💾 Setup